mariezry/mariezry/README.md

 - 👋 Hi, I’m @mariezry
-- 👀 I’m interested in creative art, new technologies, gaming !
+- 👀 I’m interested in product management, technologies, startups !
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning to draw
-- 💞️ I’m looking to collaborate on any fun projects
+- 💞️ I’m looking to find a job as a product manager
 - 📫 How to reach me : mariezorayan@live.fr

 <!---